microsoft/purview-data-governance-masterclass/Lab-09 - Data Estate Health Controls.md

 ![Register data source button](./assets/health-control-dashboard.png)

 Initially you will see a summary of the health controls and the number of controls that are in place.
-There will not be any current scores displays as these are calculated based on the controls that are in place and the rules that are defined.
+There will not be any current scores displayd as these are calculated based on the controls that are in place and the rules that are defined.

 - Active controls: The number of controls that are currently in place
 - Not Healthy: The number of controls which are considered not healthy based on the health status rules that have been defined.
 - Fair: The number of controls which are considered fair based on the health status rules that have been defined.
 - Healthy: The number of controls which are considered healthy based on the health status rules that have been defined.
-- Expired: ????
+- Expired: A control would be expired when it is not being evaluated or is no longer needed because it is always green, which would be rare.
+The control can be set to not active which will make it expired.
+This happens in the health control edit panel by flipping the active switch at the top.
+This requires data health owner permissions.

 Click on a control name to view the details of the control.
 This will show you the control description, the health status, the owner, the business domain,the target value and when the control was created.